sx107/kastle-refactored/LFO_Remaster/README.md

 - Find and fix bugs
 - Maybe: move all look-up tables to a separate file?
 - Add DUAL_STEP firmware capabilities in this one by utilizing defines
-- Make LFO react to reset almost instantly by resetting all prescalers and calling the Timer1 ISR in the reset ISR
 - It would be much better if INT0 ISR would be used instead of the PCINT0 ISR for reset, though it requires the schematic to be changed (PINB2 and PINB3 have to be swapped)

 ## Bad ideas